How Shortfin mako shark Inspired Drag-reducing Surfaces

 Tiny tooth-like scales called denticles cover the shark’s skin in a precise pattern that disrupts the boundary layer of water, reducing turbulent drag.
 The riblet geometry channels water flow and creates small vortices that reduce skin-friction drag — one of the most effective passive drag-reduction systems found in nature.

-In the language of biomimicry, this falls under the Move › Move through fluids category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Move › Move through fluids category.

 The Design Principle